shidong-ai/DNNMark/README.md

 # Build and Usage

 ## OS, Library, and Software Prerequisite
-OS:
-  Ubuntu
+OS: Ubuntu

-CUDA related library:
-  CUDA tool kit v8.0
+CUDA related library: CUDA tool kit v8.0; CuDNN v8.0

-  CuDNN v8.0
-Other Software:
+Other Software: CMake; g++
-  CMake
-  g++

 ## Build
 After you download and unzip the DNNMark, you should go to its root directory and edit `setup.sh` to set up path to cuDNN.
 And then run `./setup.sh`.
 This will create a build directory and run cmake automatically.
 To build the code, go to build directory `build` and run `make`